ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 ballerina.observe.tracingProvider | The tracer name, which implements the tracer interface. | choreo | jaeger or the name of the tracer of any custom implementation.

 #### Using the Jaeger Extension
-The below are the sample configuration options that are available to support Jaeger as the tracer provider in Ballerina.
+Below are the sample configuration options that are available to support Jaeger as the tracer provider in Ballerina.

 ```toml
 [ballerina.observe]